ReshmaNov1995/Jenkins/Automated Mail.md

 Advanced,
   **Credentials-Add->Jenkins**
   Use SMTP Authentication->UN: , PSSWD: .
 Also "Less secure app" has to be enabled for the sender which resides inside the Manage Account.
+  Credential mail is sender.
+  Receipent(cc) mail.
+  Reply to is receiver.
+  If you want to give default receipient or default reply to, Then go to corresponding field in system configuration & click on "?" from there copy it.
+Enter in Project Config.
   Enable - "Treat username as secret"(Sender name will be encrypted).
   Use SSL
   Use TLS